PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

   [`ipynb <notebooks/tutorial_mappers.ipynb>`_]

-In the tutorial part :ref:`chap_tutorial_datasets` we have discovered a magic ingredient of datasets: a mapper.
+In the tutorial part :ref:`chap_tutorial_datasets` we have discovered a magic ingredient of datasets: a :class:`~mvpa2.mappers.base.Mapper`.
 Mappers are probably the most powerful concept in PyMVPA, and there is little one would do without them.

 In general, a mapper is an algorithm that transforms data.